ensolabs/webflow-markdown/README.md

-# Webflow Markdown: Markdown -> Webflow RTF
+# Webflow Markdown: Markdown -> Webflow compatible RTF

 A simple tool that lets you write content in Markdown and convert it to HTML that's ready to paste into Webflow.